ryanbrear/GoShoppingSwiftLibrary/README.md

 ## Installation
 - Download the repo and add it to your project as an embedded binary.

+## Demo
+- Here is a link to a demo app utilising the library

 ## Usage
 - To use GoShoppingSwift in a file, begin by importing it.